 There are many things you can do right now to start saving money.
 Many of these things we are doing and others are ideas that might work for you.

-Remember we don’t have the same financial situation, but we know how the economy is now it will affect many of us.
+Remember, we don’t have the same financial situation, but we know how the economy will affect many of us now.

 Frugality should never be out of style!